MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Method

 \subsection{Reward design}

-While our primary learning signal is derived from unsupervised game outcomes to minimize reward engineering, we incorporate two auxiliary rewards to ensure stable training.
+While our primary learning signal is derived from the intrinsic game outcomes to minimize reward engineering, we incorporate two auxiliary rewards to ensure stable training.
 The final reward signal is composed of three components:

-\begin{itemize}[leftmargin=20pt] \item \textbf{Intrinsic Game Rewards:} The primary signal is the intrinsic game outcome.
+\begin{itemize}[leftmargin=20pt] \item \textbf{Intrinsic game rewards:} The primary signal is the intrinsic game outcome.
 This is a +/-1 reward for a win/loss/draw in \textit{Tic-Tac-Toe}, chips won or lost in \textit{Kuhn Poker} (max of 2), and a shared +1 reward per successfully played card in \textit{Mini Hanabi} (max of 4).
 To balance these varying scales during multi-game training, we normalize the maximum reward across games to 4 by scaling the \textit{Tic-Tac-Toe} reward with a factor of 2.

-\item \textbf{Action Format Regularization:} To ensure parsable outputs, we provide a small positive reward (+0.05) for validly formatted actions and a large negative penalty (-10.0) that terminates the game for invalid ones, similar to the approach in DeepSeek-R1 \citep{guo2025deepseek}.
+\item \textbf{Format reward:} To ensure parsable outputs, we provide a small positive reward (+0.05) for validly formatted actions and a large negative penalty (-10.0) that terminates the game for invalid ones, similar to the approach in DeepSeek-R1~\citep{guo2025deepseek}.

-\item \textbf{Response Length Penalty:} To encourage conciseness, we apply a turn-level penalty for verbosity, inspired by Kimi k1.5 \citep{team2025kimi}, which scales linearly for responses longer than a set threshold.
-The penalty is calculated as:
+\item \textbf{Response length penalty:} To encourage conciseness, we apply a turn-level penalty for verbosity, inspired by Kimi k1.5~\citep{team2025kimi}, which scales linearly for responses longer than a set threshold.
+The penalty is calculated as

 where we set $l_{\text{min}}=11$, $l_{\text{max}}=2048$, and the scaling coefficient $\alpha=0.5$. \end{itemize}